SAP/ui5-tooling/docs/pages/Workspace.md

 ## General Concept

-UI5 Workspaces can be used to create a personalized local development environment for a UI5 Project.
+UI5 Workspaces can be used to create a personalized local development environment for a UI5 project.
 They allow to use UI5 dependencies from local directories without the need to use the link features of package managers like npm.
 "UI5 dependencies" generally refers to projects that have a `ui5.yaml`.

 Workspaces are typically configured in a `ui5-workspace.yaml` file, located next to the project's `ui5.yaml`.
 The file can contain one or many workspace configurations, each separated by [three dashes](https://yaml.org/spec/1.2.2/#22-structures).

-If there is a workspace configuration named `default`, it will be used automatically.
-Otherwise the workspace to use needs to be specified using the UI5 CLI parameter `--workspace`.
+If a workspace configuration named `default` exists, it will be used automatically; otherwise the workspace must be specified using the UI5 CLI parameter `--workspace`.

-Workspaces can only be used in the project that is currently being worked on.
-I.e. the current root project.
+Workspaces can only be used in the project that is currently being worked on, i.e. the current root project.
 Workspace configurations of dependencies are ignored.

 This concept has been discussed in an RFC: [RFC 0006 Local Dependency Resolution](https://github.com/SAP/ui5-tooling/blob/rfc-local-dependency-resolution/rfcs/0006-local-dependency-resolution.md)

 ## Configuration
-A UI5 Workspace configuration must define a specification version (`specVersion`), to which its configuration is compatible to.
-Also see [Workspace Specification Versions](#workspace-specification-versions).
+A UI5 Workspace configuration must define a specification version (`specVersion`) compatible with its configuration.
+For more information, see [Workspace Specification Versions](#workspace-specification-versions).

 ```yaml
 specVersion: "workspace/1.0"